OpenActiveSA/newopen/README.md

 3. **Open in browser:**
    - Navigate to `http://localhost:3000`
-   - You should see "Open Active" screen
+   - You should see "Open Farm" screen

 ### Mobile Application (Local Development)